 Her age was validated by the ESO on 7 March 2021.

 On 15 January 2022, at the age of 111 years, 54 days, she surpassed the final age of Teresa Ruberto (1896–2007), becoming the oldest person to ever live in the region of Campania.
-She is currently the second-oldest person ever born in the region, behind Amalia Barone (1884–1998).
+On 12 August 2024, at the age of 113 years, 264 days, she surpassed the final age of Amalia Barone (1884–1998), becoming the oldest person ever born in the region.

 On 17 November 2023, following the death of 113-year-old Domenica Ercolani, she became the second-oldest living person in Italy, behind Claudia Baccarini.